Ishrak-Saleh/web-programming-basics-form/README.md

-# 📦 PHP Web Application
+# 📦 PHP Registration Form

-A lightweight and responsive PHP-based web application built with clean, modular PHP and a simple user interface.
+A lightweight and responsive PHP-based registration form built with clean, modular PHP and a simple user interface.
 This project demonstrates core concepts of web development using **PHP**, **HTML**, **CSS**, and **MySQL**, running on **XAMPP**.

 ---